 During your audit you'll be looking at specific types of transactions in bivio such as dividend payments.
-What's nice is that you can get lists of just specific types of transactions at your brokerage website.
-In this case, you'd find those by selecting this "Transactions" link from the "My Account" menu.
+What's nice is that you can get lists of specific types of transactions at your brokerage website.

+In this case, you find those by selecting the "History" link